-It is so important now to optimize your small business website for local search results.
+It is more important now to optimize your small business website for local SEO.

-The data provided by your website, in your website, and data provided by other websites, including social signals, tells Google where you are, and what you’re about, so that they may include your coffee shop website in search results for users in your area.
+The data provided by your website and data provided by other websites, including social signals, tells Google where you are, and what you’re about, so that they may include your coffee shop website in search results for users in your area.

 A few things you can do to ensure this are: